peijie36/Moments/README.md

 # INFO 340 Project

 This repository contains code for an interactive information web app, created for the _Client-Side Web Development_ course at the UW iSchool.
+Collaborated with Scott Nguyen and Blake Liao

 ## Problem/Data Domain